 The Lap band and the sleeve gastrectomy can now potentially be done through a single incision.
 The ability to do so uses cutting edge technology with falls under the heading of Single Incision Laparoscopic Surgery (SILS)…read more

-The Stomaphyx is a new and innovative revision procedure for individuals who have a had a Roux-en-Y gastric bypass and then regain their weight …read more
+The Stomaphyx is a revision procedure for individuals who have a had a Roux-en-Y gastric bypass and then regain their weight …read more

 The duodenal switch, also known as pancreatico-duodenal diversion, is a weight-loss surgery procedure which provides perhaps the greatest results in regards to overall weight loss…read more

 Dr. Nilesh A. Patel, MD of Texas Bariatric Specialists is a fellowship-trained, minimally invasive surgeon.
 Why does it matter what type of surgeon performs your minimally invasive procedure?

 For many years surgeons and patients alike felt that minimally invasive surgery could be learned and successfully practiced without specialized training programs.
 However, that perception has changed due to rapid advancements in both technology and medical knowledge.
 Modern medicine now demands that minimally invasive surgery be taught and practiced as a sub-specialty and today it’s one of the fastest-growing sub-specialties in the United States.

 Medical studies reveal that surgeons who are formally trained in minimally invasive surgery have better post-operative outcomes than those who are not.
 Clearly the patient reaps many benefits by choosing a doctor well-trained in these new surgical techniques.